sparq-ai/search-client-js/README.md

 ##### Sort

-`sort` `[array, optional]` : It can be used to further sort the results.
+`sort(...)` `[array, optional]` : It can be used to further sort the results.
 For example - Price low to high would display results starting from low price value to high.

 ```
 .sort(f1,f2,f3,...)